cpbotha/cpbotha.github.io/content/posts/2003-02-18-i-r-ekstreem-chess-playir.md

   - Uncategorized

 ---
-In order to try and improve my pitiful Chess abilities, I&#8217;ve started playing online chess-by-email games via [RedHotPawn][1].
+In order to try and improve my pitiful Chess abilities, I’ve started playing online chess-by-email games via [RedHotPawn][1].
 If you would like an ego boost, get yourself an account and challenge me.
-It shouldn&#8217;t take you more than a few moves to take my king out.
-My login is, you guessed it, &#8220;cpbotha&#8221;.
+It shouldn’t take you more than a few moves to take my king out.
+My login is, you guessed it, “cpbotha”.

  [1]: http://www.redhotpawn.com/